NORAD & USNORTHCOM Commander Answers COVID-19 Questions

-General Terrence J. O’Shaughnessy, the commander of both the North American Aerospace Defense Command and U.S. Northern Command answers media questions about the Defense Department’s role in supporting FEMA and the command’s plan to combat COVID-19.
+Caption: Air Force Gen. Terrence J. O’Shaughnessy, the commander of North American Aerospace Defense Command and U.S. Northern Command, answers media questions about the Defense Department’s role in supporting the Federal Emergency Management Agency and the plan to combat the COVID-19 coronavirus.

-For more information or to schedule a live interview, contact the NORAD & USNORTHCOM Public Affairs Office at (719) 554-6889.

 |Date Taken: